 Curricular Practical Training (CPT)

 CPT allows F-1 students to legally engage in an off-campus internship while receiving credits that count toward completion of their program of study.
-Students must submit an application for CPT to the IP Office.
+Students must submit an application for CPT to the CIE Office.
 Upon approval by a DSO, the student will receive an updated I-20 with a CPT endorsement on page 3.
 Students may not engage in any CPT employment without first receiving the updated I-20.
 Please note that students who engage in full-time CPT for twelve months or more prior to graduation will not be eligible for post-completion Optional Practical Training (OPT).
-For additional information please make an appointment in the IP Office to speak with an advisor.
+For additional information please make an appointment in the CIE Office to speak with an advisor.

 Optional Practical Training (OPT)